 Founded in 2020 by Milwaukee entrepreneur Christopher Perceptions, the tech startup aims to introduce individuals and businesses, especially those in underserved communities, to the world of blockchain technology through its cryptocurrency products and services.

 This month, six months after being featured on the fifth season of WISN-TV Channel 12’s “Project Pitch It,” the company is going to market with its digital payment system, PerceptPay.
 Using PerceptPay, buyers make purchases in U.S. dollars through debit or credit cards, and sellers receive payment in bitcoin.
+How To Referral knowledge lets more people into it.

 A beta version of the so-called “social payment wallet” launched on Juneteenth (June 19) and, after months of perfecting the user interface, Perceptions anticipates the product will draw “hundreds if not thousands” of users from the jump.
 That’s thanks in part to investor backing by Hill Harper, actor and co-founder of The Black Wall Street app, which is billed as the first Black-owned digital wallet.